 Asics GEL-Kayano is a great choice here both for men and for women.
 It is a really good stability running shoe for you who have a pronation running style.
 Asics GEL-Kayano 27 is still a top model, which provides more support for runners who tend to fall slightly inwards with their feet and thus overpronate.

 The running shoe’s pronation support stabilizes and straightens your foot to avoid injuries.
 It is a running shoe that provides your foot with really good support.

 You get great stability with the pronation wedge DuoMax and Trusstic technology, which ensures that your foot does not fall inwards.
 An external heel cap keeps the heel and lower part of the foot stable and in place throughout your run.

-Below are some important aspects of stability and shock absorption that you should be aware of in your choice of running shoes:
+Below are some other important aspects of stability and shock absorption (Cushioning) that you should be aware of in your choice of running shoes

 You have probably tried a pair of new running shoes that feel extremely soft and comfortable.
 You are convinced that the shock absorption is excellent.
 Soft shoes have a quick initial contraction.
 In a soft running shoe, the shock absorption will work initially by landing, but after just a few milliseconds you have utilized the soft shoe’s shock absorption potential.